 Preparing the jars:

-Sterilize the jars in any way that is convenient for you.
+Sterilize the jars in any way convenient for you.
 We did it in the microwave.
-Place clean wet (mandatory) jars in the microwave for 3–4 minutes, at the same time, boil the lids separately on the stove (everyone remembers that metal objects should not be put in the microwave 😅).
+Place clean wet (must be) jars in the microwave for 3–4 minutes, while the lids are boiled separately on the stove (everyone remembers that metal objects should not be put in the microwave 😅).

 Стерилізуйєм банки в мікрохвильовці